rdebru/stock-analysis/README.md

 1. What are the advantages or disadvantages of refactoring code?

 * Advantages
-	* the code is efficient—by taking fewer steps and using less 	memory
+	* the code is efficientâ€”by taking fewer steps and using less 	memory
 	* help Saved time and money in the future
 	* by improving the logic of the code, it is easier for 		future users to understand or read.
 	* helps to find exting Bugs that make the code slow